Jwgminecraft/Specialised-Netherite/README.md

-## Sorry for the long break!
-I'm working on something!
+## Due to the changes in 1.18, i'm discontinuing the mod!
+Thank you for all the support and i will continue making large mods like this.

 # Specialised Netherite